run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 * The number of running and pending **Jobs**, their utilization, information on Jobs with errors or Jobs with idle GPUs.
 * Active **Projects**, their assigned and allocated GPUs and number of running and pending Jobs.

-The dashboard has a dropdown filter for node pools and Departments.
+The dashboard has a dropdown filter for node pools.
 From the dropdown, select one or more node pools.
 The default setting is `all`.

 Cluster administrators can use the Overview dashboard to find issues and fix them.
 Below are a few examples: